 Accommodate one’s time to meet the client, whether it be a time zone difference or a limited schedule, and ensure the necessary people are always available.
 These people can vary from upper management and decision-makers to the hands-on employees directly using the system.

-As limited availability into consideration, communication is the most critical skill one would need.
+With limited availability into consideration, communication is the most critical skill one would need.
 Without being able to check in regularly or ensure continuous progress, the necessity to communicate and constantly provide updates, whether it be with the scheduled calls or not, is vital.
-From these engagements, a consultant or manager should be able to find out which resources are needed, which are reliable and which are capable of executing tasks without giving that “micromanaging” impression.
-Some of these indicators can include contacts that can explain an end to end process, produce documentation, whether it be a design, a manual, or the ability to explain the requirements.
+From these engagements, a consultant or manager should be able to find out which resources are needed, which are reliable, and which are capable of executing tasks without giving that “micromanaging” impression.
+Some of these indicators can include contacts that can explain an end-to-end process, and produce documentation, whether it be a design, a manual, or the ability to explain the requirements.
 Punctuality and responsiveness are essential.

 The best outcome one could ask for from these types of engagements is that given a project’s success it will trickle into unforeseeable opportunities.
 With the internet as robust and accessible as it is these days and with how dependent we are on technology, all one needs to work is a computer and an internet connection.